Lead Mine, The Town

 (no newspaper references after 1962)

 The Starlight Gardens bar was owned by Sam Condas until about 1944, when he and his family moved to Phoenix, Arizona.
 They visited Bingham regularly after that.
 Gus Anton was the manager in December 1945 when the Starlight was remodeled, making it larger.
-In August 1947, the Starlight became the Starlight Cafe, with Florence Baum, Marion Baum, and Janette Streator as managers.
+In August 1947, the Starlight became the Starlight Cafe, with Florence Baum, Marian Baum, and Janette Streator as managers.
 The Starlight Cafe was listed as being for sale in January 1948, with an asking price of $2500.

 In June 1957, another bar using the "Starlight Club" name received a license to sell beer, under the name of Ambrose Cuevas.
 The club is shown as formerly being the A&M Club.
 (Bingham Bulletin, June 21, 1957)